prometheus/prometheus/docs/querying/api.md

 ```

 ### Signature Help
-This endpoint returns the signature associated to the method selected in the promQL expression provided
+This endpoint provides a function signature if the provided cursor position is within a PromQL function call.
+Otherwise a falsy value is returned.

+The result is a  [`SignatureHelp`](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_signatureHelp).

 ```
 POST /api/v1/langserver/signatureHelp